laurenhatch03/laurenhatch03.github.io/README.md

 *Figure 26: Logistic Regression Confusion Matrix (All Variables)* & *Figure 27: Logistic Regression Confusion Matrix*

+- Figures 26 and 27 show the confusion matrices for both logistic regression models.
+A gradient colors the number of actual and predicted values.

 <img width="325" alt="tree all" src="https://github.com/user-attachments/assets/cffd2f7b-4d1e-4ecf-9c37-393e21fa1768"> <img width="325" alt="tree" src="https://github.com/user-attachments/assets/247f3271-9639-4587-96ac-771ae1329ca3">

 *Figure 28: Decision Tree Confusion Matrix (All Variables)* & *Figure 29: Decision Tree Confusion Matrix*

+- Figures 28 and 29 show the confusion matrices for both decision tree models.
+A gradient colors the number of actual and predicted values.

 <img width="325" alt="forest all" src="https://github.com/user-attachments/assets/55961c15-c1e6-455c-ae5d-6ceb13aca5dd"> <img width="325" alt="forest" src="https://github.com/user-attachments/assets/276d8599-40f5-44f8-a030-a5b0482e9fa2">

 *Figure 30: Random Forest Confusion Matrix (All Variables)* & *Figure 31: Random Forest Confusion Matrix*

+- Figures 30 and 31 show the confusion matrices for both random forest models.
+The number of actual and predicted values is colored by a gradient.

 Next, I created receiver-characteristic operator (ROC) curves for the models to show their performance across all thresholds.
 The model also shows the area under the curve (labeled AUC).
 The closer this number is to 1, the better the model performs and the better it can correctly classify outcomes.
 Below are the ROC Curves for all models:

 <img width="325" alt="lr roc all" src="https://github.com/user-attachments/assets/8fe98081-f826-4dd1-8f87-dfa8031835fe"> <img width="325" alt="lr roc" src="https://github.com/user-attachments/assets/fd1ff5bc-dc05-4330-9357-0e107f616660">

 *Figure 32: Logistic Regression ROC Curve (All Variables)* & *Figure 33: Logistic Regression ROC Curve*

+- Figures 32 and 33 show the ROC curves for both logistic regression models.
+Notice the difference in graphs when only three variables were removed.

 <img width="325" alt="tree roc all" src="https://github.com/user-attachments/assets/04ae62db-88ed-4b62-9b4d-82b19b1d5c71"> <img width="325" alt="tree roc" src="https://github.com/user-attachments/assets/80b6d0c2-6c6e-42fa-8a9a-12e63e2ee608">

 *Figure 34: Decision Tree ROC Curve (All Variables)* & *Figure 35: Decision Tree ROC Curve*

+- Figures 34 and 35 show the ROC curves for both decision tree models.
+Again, notice the difference between the two graphs.

 <img width="325" alt="forest roc all" src="https://github.com/user-attachments/assets/6b9f7dbe-687b-42e7-9a5a-a778c33d7997"> <img width="325" alt="forest roc" src="https://github.com/user-attachments/assets/7425702b-303c-430e-a1c3-bb9954f515f8">

 *Figure 36: Random Forest ROC Curve (All Variables)* & *Figure 37: Random Forest ROC Curve*

+- Figures 36 and 37 show the ROC curves for both random forest models.
+Notice again the difference in the graphs.

 Next, I graphed the decision trees to help visualize the flowchart used to predict outcomes.
 The tree contains the variables that can correctly predict whether a person is likely to change their occupation.

 <img width="325" alt="tree graph all" src="https://github.com/user-attachments/assets/d077dde5-e79b-4ec4-bb02-479b4cb70897"> <img width="325" alt="tree graph" src="https://github.com/user-attachments/assets/31945812-0d23-4a35-b7fa-89d83c0e19c7">

 *Figure 38: Decision Tree (All Variables)* & *Figure 39: Decision Tree*

+- Figures 38 and 39 show the decision tree graphs made from the two decision trees.
+The best ```max_depth``` for each tree was calculated earlier and used for each tree.

 Finally, I created used the random forest models to create feature importance graphs to show how much each variable contributes to outcome compared to each other.